Docker Deployment

 Legacy: Vertex AI

 Section titled “Legacy: Vertex AI”provider: vertex is no longer offered by the installer or in-product wizard but stays wired in the engine for existing self-hosters whose config.json still points at Vertex.
-New installs should use Anthropic direct or provider: openai instead.
+New installs should use Anthropic direct or provider: openai (Mistral) instead.
+The Vertex path is not regularly tested — expect rough edges.

 | Variable | Required | Purpose |